Gravitational waves from low-scale cosmic strings without scaling: Introduction

-As we pointed out in Ref.~\cite{Schmitz:2024hxw}, the GW spectrum from low-scale cosmic strings is qualitatively different from the spectrum generated by the decay of high-scale strings.
-In fact, what we mean by \textit{low-scale strings} is that none of the string loops that were ever produced have decayed until today.
-Correspondingly, for such strings, there is an overall smallest loop length $l_{\rm min} >0$.
-This corresponds to a maximum frequency $f_{\rm cut}=2/l_{\rm min}$ in the GW spectrum emitted from the fundamental oscillation mode of the loop.
 What we refer to as a low-scale string clearly depends on the way string loops shrink, or similarly, the time evolution of the loop length.
 In Ref.~\cite{Schmitz:2024hxw}, we used the standard relation $\pd l/\pd t = -\Gamma G\mu$ to model the string loop evolution due to the emission of gravitational radiation, which is typically employed in models describing the loop population in the scaling regime.
 Note, in particular, that the right-hand side of this relation does not involve any explicit length scale\,---\,if it did, the underlying assumption of scaling would be violated.